AdamsLair/duality-docs/pages/v2/Components-and-Basic-ICmpInterfaces.md

-# The Beginning
+---
+title: "Components"
+category: "Basic Topics"
+displayOrder: 0
+---

-A **`Component`** is how one would primarily drive logic in a Duality-based game.
-But what is a Component?
+A **Component** is how game logic is defined in Duality.
+But what exactly is a Component?

 # Building Blocks
 Components are the basic building blocks of your game: Each of them has a certain purpose and they interact with each other in order to produce complex behavior.
 One Component might provide a position in space, another might use that to draw a sprite.
 You can define your own Components to introduce your own code and logic into the engine.